overturetool/vdm-vscode/README.md

 # VDM Language Support in Visual Studio Code
 VDM-VSCode is an extension for Visual Studio Code (VS Code) that provides language support for the VDM dialects VDM-SL, VDM++ and VDM-RT.
-The extension utelises a [language server powered by VDMJ](https://github.com/nickbattle/vdmj/tree/master/lsp) that is developed by Nick Battle.
+The extension utilises a [language server powered by VDMJ](https://github.com/nickbattle/vdmj/tree/master/lsp) that is developed by Nick Battle.

 <img src="https://github.com/jonaskrask/vdm-vscode/raw/master/screenshots/GUI.png" width="800">
 ## Requirements